 NOTE 3—An AP MLD might operate with a single affiliated AP, for example, after removing some of its affiliated APs.
 Similarly, a non-AP MLD might operate with a single affiliated non-AP STA, for example, after the associated AP MLD has removed some of its affiliated APs.
 See 35.3.6.2.2 (Removing affiliated APs).

-An EHT AP shall have dot11MultiLinkActivated set to true and shall be affiliated with an AP MLD.
-The EHT AP and its affiliated AP MLD follow the rules defined in 35.3 (Multi-link operation).

-A non-AP EHT STA with dot11MultiLinkActivated set to true shall be affiliated with a non-AP MLD.
-The non-AP EHT STA and its affiliated non-AP MLD follow the rules defined in 35.3 (Multi-link operation).

-A non-AP EHT STA with dot11MultiLinkActivated set to false shall not be affiliated with any non-AP MLD.
+(#10218) (#10218) (#10218)

-The MAC address of a non-AP EHT STA with dot11MultiLinkActivated set to false shall be set to the MLD MAC address of the non-AP MLD that the non-AP EHT STA is affiliated with when dot11MultiLinkActivated is set to true.
+The MAC address of a non-AP EHT STA with dot11MultiLinkActivated set to false shall be set to the MLD MAC address of the non-AP MLD that the non-AP EHT STA is affiliated with when the non-AP EHT STA has dot11MultiLinkActivated set to true.(#11713)

 NOTE 4 —A non-AP EHT STA might set dot11MultiLinkActivated to true or false.

-NOTE 5—The (Re)Association Request frame sent by a non-AP EHT STA with dot11MultiLinkActivated set to false does not include the Basic Multi-Link element (see Table 9-62 (Association Request frame body(#10532)) and Table 9- 64 (Reassociation Request frame body(#10532))) and the setting of the Address 2 field of the (Re)Association Request frame is described in 9.2.4.3.8 (TA field).
+NOTE 5—The (Re)Association Request frame sent by a non-AP EHT STA with dot11MultiLinkActivated set to false does not include the Basic Multi-Link element (see Table 9-62 (Association Request frame body(#10532)) and Table 9- 64 (Reassociation Request frame body(#10532))).(#10596) The (Re)Association Response frame sent in response to a (Re)Association Request frame without including the Basic Multi-Link element does not include the Basic Multi-Link element (see Table 9-63 (Association Response frame body) and Table 9- 65 (Reassociation Response frame body)).(#13889)

 (#11719)All APs affiliated with the same AP MLD are members of the same ESS and are connected to the same DS.
 As a result, all APs affiliated with the same AP MLD shall advertise the same SSID.